-This section will get you set up to collect data with your UtilityScan system in distance, time, or point-based mode.
+This section will get you set up to collect data with a GS Series antenna in either distance, time, or point-based mode.

-For more thorough information about individual menu items and settings, see the "Overview of Menu Items and their Functions" below.
+For more information about individual menu items and settings, see the "Overview of Menu Items and their Functions" below.